Liutaio Mottola Stringed Instrument Design

 The sound hole is located in the upper bout.
 Most of the time when this sound hole position is used the claim is made that this increases the acoustic volume of the instrument by increasing the vibrating area of the top.
 Interestingly enough, there has never been any formal research to support this hypothesis.
 The sound hole is located here in the Ipomoea guitar primarily so the simplified bracing pattern can be used.
 This location also does lower the Helmholtz resonance a bit, too, which provides a little more bass than is typical of instruments with small bodies.

-Ipomoea is the Italian word for morning glories.
+Ipomoea is the Italian word for morning glory.
 I decorate the headstock with a morning glory motif.
 The flowers are inlaid pieces of maple which are routed with thin lines.
 These are filled with black mastic and sanded back, and then the flowers are painted by hand using water based aniline dyes.

 Construction

-View or Download Full Size (36”x48”) Ipomoea Acoustic Guitar Plan (.pdf)
+Download Full Size (36"x48") Ipomoea Acoustic Guitar Plan (.pdf)

 Construction of the instrument is fairly typical of flattop steel string guitars, but there are a few things unique to this instrument and its features that should be kept in mind when contemplating a build.
 Most of these involve the bracing of the plates, the construction of the bolt-on neck, and the pinless bridge.